 - The Doctor Who episodes "Midnight" and "Planet of the Dead", along with a bunch of other episodes.

-- A Star Trek: The Next Generation example: Everyone in Ten-forward is fighting and making all sorts of ruckus.
+- Star Trek: The Next Generation.
+Everyone in Ten-Forward is fighting and making all sorts of ruckus.
 Security is too overwhelmed to respond.
 So Guinnan pulls out a very large (and likely illegal) plasma cannon and shoots it at the ceiling, causing a small explosion and making everyone stare at her in shock.

 Guinnan: That was setting one.
 Anybody want to see setting number two?